Prasad5424/Exercise_dataset/README.md

 Time: Pulse rates consistently increased over time during physical activity, indicating a sustained physiological response.

 Repository Contents
-EDA_Exercise_Dataset.ipynb: The main Jupyter Notebook containing all the Python code for data loading, cleaning, visualization, and analysis.
+EDA_Exercise_Dataset.ipynb: The Google Colab containing all the Python code for data loading, cleaning, visualization, and analysis.

 Technologies and Libraries
 Python: The primary programming language used.